pmagdon/cloud_detection/docs/source/materials.rst

 The adjustment of the parameters was done using clips of the image with the size 500 x 500 m to avoid long processing time.
 Three surface classes were identified in the whole image and for each class three different clips were created.
 Each clip represents a time series.
 Once the parameters were set, the algorithm was run in bigger images of 2500 x 2500
 m.
-To be able to evaluate the accuracy of this method, 50 random points of the cloud masks were created to visually ve- rify if the classification.
+To be able to evaluate the accuracy of this method, 50 random points of the cloud masks were created to visually verify the classification results.